This is a classic design airplane mount “Falcon” like a pencil rocket.

 And when you dive into the sea, it transforms further, and there are a total of 4 propellers for propulsion!

-Mounts that transform in two stages are quite rare.
+Mounts that transform in three stages are quite rare.

 It is a mount with an “underwater-only form” that is rarely seen elsewhere, and it is a very valuable specification.